AbhiPasula/Climate-Model-SST-Bias-Correction-Toolkit/readme.md

 ```
 ## Citation

-This manuscript for this work is under review in the IOP Science Machine Learning Earth journal.
+The manuscript for this work is under review in the IOP Science Machine Learning Earth journal.

 ```
 ## Acknowledgements